 I suggest shopping around for web hosting.
 Bluehost is not the only one out there, and the prices are pretty competitve.
 Just make sure to read reviews because it has to be reliable!
 If your web hosting company goes down, that is akin to your parking space being demolished, taking your car with you.
-All your blog content is being hosted by your web hosting company.posted 9 months ago
+All your blog content is being hosted by your web hosting company.posted over 1 year ago

 @lizolsen2011 this is what you need to do:

 2. Set up a webhost (e.g. godaddy or bluehost)

 3. Add a domain and install wordpress (in the c-panel of the webhost company)